Scalable learning of macroscopic stochastic dynamics: METHODOLOGY

 \end{theorem}

+We emphasize that the independence assumption in \cref{thm:1} is about short-time increments on disjoint patches conditioned on $\bx_t$, not about independence of the patch states themselves.
 The proof is based on a direct computation of the first and second variations of the loss functions.
 We provide the full proof in \cref{app:a}. \cref{thm:1} theoretically justifies our framework: Under appropriate conditions, the macroscopic dynamics learned from data generated via partial evolution are as accurate as those learned from full, computationally expensive microscopic simulations.
+In particular, for the stochastic Predator–Prey system in \cref{exp:PP}, the assumptions of \cref{thm:1} are satisfied, as verified in \cref{app:proof}.